Timeless Wisdom To Remedy Extreme Thinking

-The Middle Way Initiative is a non-profit Buddhist organization that supports and encourages spirited conversation around the Buddha’s most essential teachings.
+The Middle Way Initiative is an educational nonprofit Buddhist organization that supports and encourages spirited conversation around the Buddha’s most essential teachings.

 UPCOMING EVENTS